Skip To Main Content

 Mileage

-Mileage-Inside the District: Reimbursement allowed only when approved in advance by the staff member's supervisor.
-When travel is a necessary part of performing one's work, the staff member may receive approval in writing for the year.
-Reimbursement shall be at the rate authorized under IRS regulations.
-Reimbursable miles start at the first District location to the subsequent District on that day.
-Distances from home to a District location or from a District location to home are not reimbursable.
+If authorized in advance by the employee’s supervisor, mileage may be reimbursed when travel is a necessary part of performing one’s work.
+Reimbursable miles start at the first district location to the subsequent district location on that day.
+Distances from home to a district location or from a district location to home are not reimbursable.

 Mileage expenses should be submitted at least every three months for reimbursement of mileage in personal vehicles or with a balance of at least ten dollars ($10.00).
 Such expenses must be submitted within the fiscal year in which they occur unless authorized by the Business Office.